ggirelli/python-click-autocomplete-example/README.md

 ## How does it work

 The `clicko-autocomplete` script is able to generate and install shell autocompletion configuration files, stored by default in the `autocomplete` subfolder of this package.
 This is done by exploiting the in-built autocompletion tools served by `click`.

+When installing the autocompletion configuration files for `bash` or `zsh`, the `clicko-autocomplete` script is able to check if the config files were already installed, and avoid re-installation.

 To read more on autocompletion with `click`, check out [their documentation](https://click.palletsprojects.com/en/8.0.x/shell-completion/).